crissampaiosantana/FECGenAI-SE/README.md

 The repository has been created to promote transparency, reproducibility, and reuse of the research in accordance with Open Science principles.

+This repository contains the essential research materials required to understand, reproduce, and extend the findings reported in the associated research paper.
 ## Repository Structure

 ### 01_Questionnaire